suffolklibraries/lgc/content/collections/events/winter-trail-24.md

     content:
       -
         type: text
-        text: 'Follow the trail, solving the clues along the way, to help find the special word and then return to the cafe to collect a small prize.'
+        text: 'Follow the trail, finding words along the way, fill them in to find the special word and then return to the café to collect your prize.'
   -
-        type: hardBreak
+    type: paragraph
+    attrs:
+      textAlign: left
+    content:
       -
-        type: hardBreak
-      -
         type: text
-        text: 'No need to book, just come along.'
+        text: 'No need to book, just come along and pick up a puzzle sheet from the Copper Beech Café.'
 cta: |-
   This event is organised by West Suffolk Council